International Comprehensive Ocean-Atmosphere Data Set (ICOADS)

 improved data, and periodically be used to replace the preliminary ICOADS.RT data.

-The preliminary IMMA observations and monthly summaries extending past the official end date of Release
+The improved preliminary IMMA observations and monthly summaries extending past the official end date of Release

-2.5 represent an initial step towards updating ICOADS
+3.1 represent an further step towards updating ICOADS

 Data and Documentation |